Bryan-TranLu/Module05_Challenge/README.md

 # Module05_Challenge
 Submission for Bryan Tran Lu

+## Instructions
+The assignment script can be found in the Starter Code folder.
+The file name is financial_planning_tools.ipynb.

 ## Description
 This assigment uses API keys to read json files in python.
 Monte Carlo simulations will be performed to analyze the returns of various porfolio weights of stocks and bonds.